 MIDI keyboard controllers come equipped with a variety of controls and features that can enhance your music production and performance.
 Here are some common ones to look out for:

-• Assignable Knobs: These knobs can be assigned to control various parameters within your DAW or virtual instruments.
-Whether you’re adjusting filter cutoffs, reverb levels, or other effects, assignable knobs provide a hands-on way to shape your sound.
+- Assignable Knobs: These knobs can be assigned to control various parameters within your DAW or virtual instruments.
+Many controllers feature eight knobs for extensive parameter control, allowing you to adjust filter cutoffs, reverb levels, or other effects with precision.
+Assignable knobs provide a hands-on way to shape your sound.

-• Pads: Often used to trigger drums, samples, and other sounds, pads are a versatile feature in many MIDI keyboard controllers.
-They can be used for finger drumming, launching clips, or even playing melodies.
+- Performance Pads: Often used to trigger drums, samples, and other sounds, performance pads are a versatile feature in many MIDI keyboard controllers.
+These pads, originally invented by Akai, are essential for expressive beatmaking and sample triggering, and can also be used for finger drumming, launching clips, or even playing melodies.

 Advanced Features and Customization Options